Now we have a problem in making our power credible, and Vietnam is the place. — President John F. Kennedy, June 1961.

 My adventure in the field with a 1st Cav Infantry platoon when scores of NVA were intent on killing us all doesn’t make me a foot soldier, by a long shot.
 Next time, though, I won’t stutter when an infantryman asks me, “You been out there, out there in the shit?”
 I won’t feel like an interloper; not like an intruder at all.

 *There’s really no time to think, but in extreme peril, thoughts can be processed and recalled in a second.
-Wonder what my old drill instructor (Staff Sgt Hicks) would do or where he was for that matter, on a second tour in this Hellhole maybe?
+Wonder what my old drill sergeant (Staff Sgt Hicks) would do or where he was for that matter, on a second tour in this Hellhole maybe?
 What had I learned in BCT at Ft.
 Gordon to prepare me for such a moment, the dilemma of a deadly ambush?
 Not a goddamned thing, is the short answer.
 I believe it’s more of an individual thing, a reaction no one can be sure of, until the bullets are blazing toward you.
 I was just hoping any training and discipline that I had retained would kick in as advertised — automatically and immediately.
 An argument could be made that it did because I made it out alive, without cowering in the face of death (though I may have pissed myself).

 Official records indicate that 2nd Battalion, 20th Aerial Artillery and 1st Battalion 77th Artillery also assisted after the Ambush.
 With my book classified a work of fiction, I have taken a few liberties in the sequencing of some events, including their operations and movements for continuity, dramatic effect, clarity, transition, and people’s privacy.